reednel/pages/README.md

    1. Alternately*: `npx astro build`, `npx wrangler dev`
 5. See your changes live at `http://localhost:4321`

 > *This is relevant if you intend to deploy your site to Cloudflare.
 Starting with Astro 5.8, Node 18 is unsupported, but the old Cloudflare Pages uses 18 by default.
 Wrangler appears to be necessary to use the new Cloudflare Workers.
+Read about Astro deployment [here](https://docs.astro.build/en/guides/deploy/cloudflare/#cloudflare-workers).

 ## License